pinkfloydsito/big_data_management_2025/week_03__SparkDF/README.md

 Copy `DF2.ipynb` into the `mnt` folder.

 Download the following datasets dataset from the folder supplied via Moodle/Slack and move them into the `mnt` folder:
 NB.
-If they are already in the repo as you might have done for previosu sessions.
+If they are already in the repo as you might have done for previous sessions.
 No need to download them again.
 * `amsterdam-listings-2018-12-06.parquet`
 * `pageviews_by_second.parquet`
 * `health_profile_data.snappy.parquet`